By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 If you are fortunate there will be an information booth at this fork in the road.
 This is one time it pays to ask for directions.
 The people at the booth can’t tell you which path is right for you, but they can tell you the reports from up ahead on the roads.

-Recovery groups will suggest that you linger awhile at the fork in the road.
+Recovery groups will suggest that you linger a while at the fork in the road.
 They don’t call it that but that is the way I see it.

 What you are likely to be told is that during the first year in recovery; do not make any changes that you can’t take back.
 If you have a job, don’t quit it.
 If you are in a relationship don’t end it precipitously.
 And for sure do not jump into a new relationship.
 Give yourself time to figure this out.

-The reason for this advice is that having left where you were before, a place of pain and unhappiness, you will begin to feel all sort of feelings.
+The reason for this advice is that having left where you were before, a place of pain and unhappiness, you will begin to feel all sorts of feelings.
 One way our emotional memory protects us from pain is to shut down feelings, sometimes called dissociation.
 I think there are levels or variations in the experience of dissociation.

 Having been through a period of time where you tried to avoid feeling because of the pain, or where your mind helped you out and did this for you, you will suddenly begin to feel all kinds of feelings and you may not know what to do with them.